-Boston Globe’s Anush Elbakyan wins two more Emmy Awards
+Boston Globe’s Anush Elbakyan Wins Two More Emmy Awards

-“Several hours ago Anush Elbakyan received two more Emmy Awards, making the seventh award for her,” her father Arthur Elbakyan wrote on Facebook on Sunday.
+“Several hours ago Anush Elbakyan received two more Emmy Awards, making the seventh award for her,” her father Arthur Elbakyan wrote on Facebook.

 He recalled that just a few days ago the journalist won 2021 Pulitzer Prize, one of the most prestigious awards.